Frequently Asked Questions

 What are your fees?

+I offer fee-for-service.
 Please contact my office to discuss fee structure.
-I offer fee-for-service and monthly membership models.

 How often do I need to be seen?